So, you’ve decided to hire a health coach.

-Just on the nutrition front, for example, you might have several different foods that might be triggering negative reactions in your body.
-Your health coach might speculate on which one (or more) is the true culprit, but you’re going to have to go through an elimination diet to really determine the facts.
+Just on the nutrition front, for example, you might have several different foods that might be triggering adverse reactions in your body.
+Your health coach might speculate on which one (or more) is the true culprit, but you’re going to have to go through an elimination diet to determine the facts.

 If the coach is humble and shows that they’re willing to be wrong, that’s a pretty good indicator that they know what they’re doing.
 New data is always coming out.
-What we thought was definitely true yesterday might be shown to be completely false today.
+What we thought was true yesterday might be shown to be completely false today.
 A good coach knows this reality—but at the same time isn’t a know-it-all.